FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 }
 ```

-Another relatively useless transformation but we did successfully wrap one function with another.
-We are going to continue to build on that theme as we move forward.
+Another relatively useless transformation but we did successfully generate some code with our macro, now let's do something slightly more interesting.
 If we look back at part 2's last helper function our end goal is going to replicated the following.

 ```rust
 #[no_mangle]